snvijaya/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 The directories can be specified as comma separated values.
 By default the value is "/hbase"

+### <a name="hnscheckconfigoptions"></a> HNS Check Options
+Config `fs.azure.account.hns.enabled` provides an option to specify whether the storage account is HNS enabled or not.
+In case the config is not provided, a server call is made to check the same.

 ### <a name="perfoptions"></a> Perf Options

 #### <a name="abfstracklatencyoptions"></a> 1.
 HTTP Request Tracking Options